savi-1311/python-tkinter/README.md

 # python-tkinter
-A GUI based application using Python3 and Tkinter
+A GUI based application (simple Rock,Paper,Scissors Game) using Python3 and Tkinter